fybrik/fybrik/site/docs/contribute/modules.md

 Fybrik repository contains a [Python Vault package](https://github.com/fybrik/fybrik/tree/master/python/vault) that modules can use to retrieve the credentials.

-an example of the [arrow flight module][https://github.com/fybrik/arrow-flight-module] using Vault to retrieve credentials, in order to login to s3, can be found [here](https://github.com/fybrik/arrow-flight-module/blob/master/afm/filesystems/s3.py).
+An example of the [arrow flight module][https://github.com/fybrik/arrow-flight-module] using Vault to retrieve credentials, in order to login to s3, can be found [here](https://github.com/fybrik/arrow-flight-module/blob/master/afm/filesystems/s3.py).

 ## Docker image

-For a module to be installed using a Helm chart, A docker image needs to be published with the logic of the module. follow the docker [packging guide](https://docs.docker.com/build/building/packaging/) if you are unfamiliar with publishing a Docker image.
+For a module to be installed using a Helm chart, a docker image needs to be published with the logic of the module.
+Follow the docker [packaging guide](https://docs.docker.com/build/building/packaging/) if you are unfamiliar with publishing a Docker image.

-to see an example, see the [Dockerfile](https://github.com/fybrik/arrow-flight-module/blob/master/build/Dockerfile) of the Arrow Flight module.
+To see an example, see the [Dockerfile](https://github.com/fybrik/arrow-flight-module/blob/master/build/Dockerfile) of the Arrow Flight module.

 ## Module Helm Chart